Probing general relativistic spin-orbit coupling with gravitational waves from hierarchical triple systems: Gravitational spin Hall effect

 We investigate the lensing of \acp{GW} in hierarchical triple \ac{BH} systems, where two stellar-mass \acp{BH} merge and emit \acp{GW} in the proximity of the third, much larger \ac{BH}, which acts as a lens.
 We assume that the merging \acp{BH} are much smaller than the lens, so that we can use the following idealized model: the lens is represented by a fixed background Kerr \ac{BH}, and the merging \acp{BH} are treated as a static point source of \acp{GW}.
 The emitted \acp{GW} are treated as small metric perturbations of the background Kerr \ac{BH}, and are described by the linearized Einstein field equations.

-In the \ac{GO} approximation, the propagation of \acp{GW} is described by the null geodesics of the background spacetime \cite[Sec.
-35.13]{MTW}.
+In the \ac{GO} approximation, the propagation of \acp{GW} is described by the null geodesics of the background spacetime \citep[Sec.~35.13]{MTW}.
 However, this does not take into account the general relativistic spin-orbit coupling between the internal and external degrees of freedom of a wave packet.
-This appears as higher-order corrections to the \ac{GO} approximation~\cite{GSHE2020, GSHE_GW, Harte_2022}, resulting in frequency- and polarization-dependent wave packet propagation (\ac{GSHE}).
+This appears as higher-order corrections to the \ac{GO} approximation~\citep{GSHE2020, GSHE_GW, Harte_2022}, resulting in frequency- and polarization-dependent wave packet propagation (\ac{GSHE}).
 The equations of motion that describe the \ac{GSHE} are \citep{GSHE_GW, Harte_2022}

 Here, external degrees of freedom are represented by $x^\mu(\tau)$, the worldline of the energy centroid of the wave packet, and the average wave packet momentum $p_\mu(\tau)$.
 The internal degree of freedom is represented by the spin tensor $S^{\alpha \beta}$, which encodes the angular momentum carried by the wave packet.
-The timelike vector field $t^\alpha$ represents the $4$-velocity of observers that describe the dynamics of the wave packet \cite{Harte_2022} and $R_{\mu \nu \alpha \beta}$ is the Riemann tensor.
+The timelike vector field $T^\alpha$ is needed to fix the definition of the energy centroid of the wave packet \citep{Harte_2022} and can be related to the $4$-velocities of the source and observer \citep{GSHE_lensing}, and $R_{\mu \nu \alpha \beta}$ is the Riemann tensor.
 Here, we consider circularly polarized wave packets, for which the spin tensor is uniquely fixed as